sauravchauhan010/-rayna-packadges-test/README.md

 - Agent login is plain agent-code + password, checked against the `agents` collection — no Firebase Authentication sign-in method needs enabling for this.
+- Login location (city/country) comes from Vercel's automatic IP geolocation request headers via `api/agent-location.js` — no API key, no configuration, and no cost.
+It only works once actually deployed on Vercel; locally via `vercel dev` it will show "Unknown".

 ## Security note